suizokukan/katal/README.md

                             not an empty string : otherwise the parameter given to the script wouldn't be taken in account by the shell (default: None)
+      -si, --sourceinfos    display informations about the source directory (default: False)
       --strictcmp           to be used with --add or --select.
 Force a bit-to-bit comparisionbetween files whose hashid-s is equal.
                             (default: False)